 But they fail when it comes to data extraction, leaving your team to hand key hundreds of data elements from thousands of pages.

 You need a solution that recognizes and extracts lease data elements, and loads them into your systems of record.

 How to Accelerate Oil and Gas Lease Data Onboarding

 What if you could take a truckload of unstructured acquisition data and documents and transform it into structured data ready for analysis in just a few days?

 That’s what Grooper does.
-Grooper is a turnkey document digitization and data extraction solution that combines services – like pickup and bulk scanning of documents – with category leading intelligent document processing that is capable of recognizing virtually all lease data elements including API number, Mother Hubbard clause, and royalty rate.
+Grooper is a turnkey document digitization and data extraction solution. that combines data processing services – like pickup and bulk scanning of documents – with category leading intelligent document processing that is capable of recognizing virtually all lease data elements including:

 If you are frustrated with the limitations of your land software, Grooper is the most efficient method for importing physical data so your land and legal staff can get to work with the data they need faster than ever.